Steelers Squash Ravens; Brown Throws Sideline Tantrum

 The Pittsburgh Steelers finally got their offense running.
 The wait continues for the Baltimore Ravens.

-Le’Veon Bell rushed for 144 yards and two touchdowns on 35 carries, and added 42 receiving yards, as the Steelers dominated the Ravens, winning easily by a score of 26-9 in an early matchup for first place in the AFC North.
+Le’Veon Bell rushed for 144 yards and two touchdowns on 35 carries and added 42 receiving yards as the Steelers dominated the Ravens, winning easily by a score of 26-9 in an early matchup for first place in the AFC North.
 It was the first time since 2012 the Steelers won on the road against their division rival, and for the second consecutive week, the Ravens were held to under 10 points.

 Coming into the game, Steelers quarterback Ben Roethlisberger was asked to identify the problem with a Pittsburgh offense that had accounted for only six touchdowns in the first three games of the season.